Fees & Charges

 Calculation of the Information Technology Fee

 The non-refundable Information Technology Fee is charged according to the number of credits in which the student is enrolled immediately prior to the first day of the semester.
 Adding credits on or after the first day of the semester could result in a corresponding increase of the fee.
-Dropping credits on or after the first day of the semester will not reduce the fee charged.
+Dropping credits on or after the first day of the semester may not reduce the fee charged.

 Student Activities Fee